Cantgetban/Araknoid/README.md

-# Araknoid
-This project was coded as a five-part ongoing assignment on the 2nd semester of my 1st year at BIU.
-This project was coded using a single thread, which is rare for games such as this.
-Also, it uses no Java GUI Built-In objects, instead, I used a GUI implementation which is included in this repository.

 # About
 I implemented a version of the Arkanoid game, as part of the OOP course i took during my bachelor degree.
 The game contains various levels with increasing difficulty, in a gui friendly platform.